sh123/esp32_loraprs/README.md

 Supported module types: **SX126X**, **SX127X** and other modules supported by RadioLib.

 Modules, which are used by users and known to work
-- **SX126X** (**suggested**, 1W modules will provide decent coverage for APRS, stable frequency suitable for < 125 kHz BW at 433 MHz, 5V from USB power bank is enough to power it, have additional LNA)
+- **SX126X** (**suggested**, 1W modules will provide decent coverage for APRS, stable frequency suitable for < 125 kHz BW at 433 MHz, 5V from USB power bank is enough to power it, has additional LNA)
   - &#128077; **E22-400M30S (SX1268)**
   - E220-400M30S (LLCC68) BW125 SF from 7 to 9 (chip limitations)
 - **SX127X** (low power, 50-100mW, temperature frequency drift, problematic for narrow band)